 Once a duty has been established, the next inquiry is whether the defendant landowner breached that duty.
 A critical element of a negligence claim will consist of establishing that the defendant’s breach of duty was the cause of certain common slip and fall injuries.
 Once the plaintiff has proved the basic components of a negligence case, the defendant in a premises liability action may seek to reduce the amount of damages owed to the plaintiff by claiming that the plaintiff’s own negligence – or the negligence of a third party not named in the case – contributed to the accident.
 Under Florida’s pure comparative fault law, the plaintiff still may recover compensation for damages in an amount that is proportionate to the defendant’s negligence.

 Since important evidence may quickly slip away, the investigation phase of a slip and fall case demands a thorough, careful approach, and it should begin as soon as possible after the accident while the evidence is still fresh.
 Damages that may be available in these cases often include medical bills, the costs of future treatment, pain and suffering, and lost income and earning capacity.Seek Guidance from a Pembroke Pines Lawyer for Your Premises Liability Claim

-Recovering fair compensation for injuries suffered in a slip and fall accident may be a difficult proposition unless you enlist a knowledgeable injury attorney.
-To get started on your case, call the Pembroke Pines premises liability attorneys at Cohn & Smith at (954) 431-8100 or contact us online.
+Recovering fair compensation for common slip and fall injuries may be a difficult proposition unless you enlist a knowledgeable injury attorney.
+To get started on your case, call the Pembroke Pines attorneys at Cohn & Smith at (954) 431-8100 or contact us online.
 We offer a free case evaluation and represent people in Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Tamarac, Coral Springs, Pompano Beach, Aventura, and cities across North Dade County.